Fifty shades of grayness: parametrizations of spectral distortions and applications in cosmology: Distorted spectra in cosmology

 Since CMB distortions are so small, it is numerically challenging to calculate directly the OPE of the full spectrum.
 We therefore split the distribution as in Eq.~\eqref{eq:distorted_spectrum}, taking as a reference temperature the CMB temperature $\bref = 1/\kB T_\mathrm{CMB}$.
 In the following, we focus on the decomposition of the distortions alone, which are orders of magnitude smaller than the blackbody part.
 Note that the coefficients describing the full spectrum are the same, except for $c_0$ which is increased by $1/A_{00}$.

 The left panel of Fig.~\ref{fig:standard_distortions_poly_decomp} shows the polynomial decomposition of the standard spectral distortions.
-The spectrum of spectral distortions was computed with CLASS~\cite{2011arXiv1104.2932L_Class1, 2011JCAP...07..034B_Class2, Lucca:2019rxf}.
+The spectrum of spectral distortions was computed with CLASS~\cite{2011arXiv1104.2932L_Class1, 2011JCAP...07..034B_Class2} — see the details of the origin and treatment of CMB distortions in CLASS in~\cite{Lucca:2019rxf}.
 Even truncated to few terms, the OPE provides an accurate reconstruction of the distortion.
 The main noticeable problem is an error in the negative peak at very low frequency, which does not improve if we add more terms, and is likely due to the limited energy resolution of the spectral distortion spectrum provided by CLASS.